tomoki-takahashi-oisix/dbt-column-lineage/README.md

 # generate the manifest.json and catalog.json files
 dbt docs generate

+# set the environment variable for the dialect you are using
+export SQLGLOT_DIALECT=snowflake

 # Launch dbt-column-lineage with test.sql as the initial model
 dbt-coloumn-lineage run-params
 ```